MeeFoundation/agentpresentation-landing/src/pages/about.md

 title: "Agent Presentation"
 ---

-# Agent Presentation
+# Specification

-Agent Presentation is a mechanism wherein the person's browser/OS presents to an app/site one or more tuples of the form {"Agent", *protocol*, *agent-config*} where:
+Agent Presentation is a specification that defines how the person's browser/OS presents to an app/site information about the person's agents.

+ one or more tuples of the form {"Agent", *protocol*, *agent-config*} where:

 - *protocol*: a string defining the protocol implemented by the agent.
 Values are one of {"SIOPv2", "AgeProtectv1"}
 - *agent-config*: a URL that resolves to an Agent Configuration File

+Note: that the person's browser/OS could be configured to present a different set of tuples to different apps.

 #### Web implementation